scroll

 Step One: Emergency Medical Care

-• Emergency Lifesaving Techniques are Applied by EMTs
+• Emergency Life-Saving Techniques Applied

 Step Two: Acute Stage Treatment